Our Journey Westward

 Children are born naturalists, with a bent inherited, perhaps, from an unknown ancestor; but every child has a natural interest in the living things about him which it is the business of his parents to encourage; for, but few children are equal to holding their own in the face of public opinion; and if they see that the things which interest them are indifferent or disgusting to you, their pleasure in them vanishes, and that chapter in the book of nature is closed to them.

-When my husband and I are excited about nature study, my children naturally follow the lead.
+When my husband and I are excited, our children naturally follow the lead.
 I’ve seen so many parents who are “grossed out” by or afraid of things in nature and their children begin to believe the same things.
 Oh, the wonders and beauty they are missing!

 Learning science in nature promotes deep observation skills!